tanvincible/tanvincible.github.io/reading-list.markdown

 *A collection of books and articles that I’ve read, am reading, or plan to read.*

 **Curiosity drives everything!**

+## 📣 Announcement

+Check out my upcoming **[2025 Reading List](/2025-reading-list)** – a curated list of books across pure math, machine learning, quant trading, and more to explore throughout the year!

 ## 📖 Currently Reading